Event-driven programming illustration

 root.bind("<Key>", on_key_press)

-Asynchronous Event-Driven Programming with `asyncio`
+Asynchronous Programming with asyncio

-Step 1: Create an Asynchronous Function
+Step 1: A Simple Asynchronous Function

 import asyncio